Alek Thomas Player Props: Diamondbacks vs. Cardinals

 Alek Thomas At The Plate

-- Thomas is hitting .195 with two doubles, a triple and three walks.
+- Thomas is batting .186 with two doubles, a triple and four walks.

-- He has not gone deep in his 14 games this year.

-- Thomas has driven in a run in three games this season (21.4%), but has had no multiple-RBI games.
+- Thomas has driven in a run in three games this year (20.0%), but has had no multiple-RBI games.

-- He has scored at least one run three times this season (21.4%), including one multi-run game.
+- He has scored at least one run three times this year (20.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.